VikasBagur/cricket-data-analytics/README.md

     a.
 They both have similar stats and bat at a position which usually plays at the end of the innings.

     b.
 These 2 are also all-rounders, meaning there will be more options to bowl with.
-Glenn can bowl off pins, which is effective against left-handed batsman, and Marcus can bowl pace, both during the powerplay.
+Glenn can bowl off spins, which is effective against left-handed batsman, and Curtis can bowl pace.
+Both can bowl during the powerplay overs.

 4.	***All-rounder: Shadab Khan***